Fuel dumping: Dump-and-burn

 A dump-and-burn is a fuel dump in which the fuel is ignited, intentionally, using the plane's afterburner.
 A spectacular flame combined with high speed makes this a popular display for air shows or as a finale to fireworks.
 Dump-and-burns are also referred to as "torching" or "zippos".

 The General Dynamics F-111 Aardvark's dump and burn is so powerful that it can set a runway on fire, as the flame burns rubber from skid marks.
 The aircraft was used for this purpose in Australia during the closing ceremony of the 2000 Summer Olympics and (until 2010) regularly at Brisbane's Riverfire and the Australian Grand Prix.
 The F-111 is well suited to perform the dump-and-burn maneuver, as its fuel dump nozzle is located between the engine exhausts.
-It was also done at the retirement of the F-111C in 2010 at RAAF Amberley Air Base (A video is shown in the historical museum at the base by staff next to A8-126, aka the F-111 that did the final Dump-And-Burn).